 Cruise lines are leading the way toward a more sustainable future, investing in innovative technologies aboard our global fleet of cruise ships.

-Reducing the carbon footprint of ships while at berth and at sea
+Reducing emissions while at berth and at sea

 Investing in advanced environmental technologies onboard

 Partnering with cities and ports on sustainable destination management

 Various CLIA member lines are trialing, using, and incorporating into new-build ships the capability to run on renewable fuels, including biofuels and synthetic carbon fuels.